rumentab/tgt/readme.md

 ``bash#> php bin/application install``

 This command will create an empty data source.
-If you want some dunny data preinstalled, run the command with ``--with-fixtures`` parameter:
+If you want some dummy data preinstalled, run the command with ``--with-fixtures`` parameter:

 ``bash#> php bin/application install --with-fixtures``